doguilmak/Classify-Failure-Maintenance-Failure-Types/README.md

-# Classify Failure Types with XGBoost and ANN
+# Classify Failure Types with XGBoost and Artificial Neural Networks

 ## Problem Statement

 Since real predictive maintenance datasets are generally difficult to obtain and in particular difficult to publish, we present and provide a synthetic dataset that reflects real predictive maintenance encountered in the industry to the best of our knowledge.

-Soruce:
+Source:
 - https://www.kaggle.com/shivamb/machine-predictive-maintenance-classification

 The purpose of this study is based on the data, I want to classity and estimate maintenance failure types with XGBoost and artificial neural network.
 Output layer has 6 units.
 These are **No Failure, Heat Dissipation Failure, Power Failure, Overstrain Failure, Tool Wear Failure, Random Failures.**